datacommonsorg/data/scripts/india_census/readme.md

 ## Base Class - CensusGenericDataLoaderBase
 `india_census.common.base.CensusGenericDataLoaderBase` is the base class for census generic imports.
 It has minimal functionality.

-It has one public function `process()` which internally call the functions for downloading the data, cleaning the data, creating the MCF, TMCF, and cleaned CSV files.
+It has one public function `process()` which internally calls the functions for downloading the data, cleaning the data, creating the MCF, TMCF, and cleaned CSV files.
 These functions are implemented in the child class.

 ## primary_abstract_data_variables.csv